FisrtGitHubAccount/Neural_Network_Price_Direction_Prediction/README.md

   of Data_A.csv.
 - (B) Use the binary classifier created in part (A) to predict the labels missing from Data_B_nolabels.csv, which is 20000 predictions of the form 0/1.

+## Comment

+I was working primarily on Google colab.
+In case the file does not run properly somehow, I suspect that it's simply a syntax different in importing the data files.